joanandreu/Sketch-to-Jasonette/README.md

 ## Steps to follow

 - Clone the project
 - Go into the cloned project
-- Run ```npm install```
+- Run `npm install`
 - Export your Sketch component as an SVG.
-- Use that component as the argument for the library : ```node ./src/index.js ./YOUR_DIRECTORY/test.svg ```
+- Use that component as the argument for the library : `node ./src/index.js ./YOUR_DIRECTORY/test.svg`

 You should be able to find your json file into the output folder.
 Use this file in the [Jasonette Quick Start](https://docs.jasonette.com/#quickstart) to see your first app running.

 ## What it does ?

 For the moment the tool is just a prototype which will be improved for the future.
 It takes a sketch exported svg file in input and output a json file in the jasonette format.

+## Result

+You can test your output file on https://jasonette.github.io/Jasonette-Web/demo/ipfs/

 ## Issues